Congruence relations of GSpin Shimura varieties: Congruence relation in case SO is quasi-split but not split at

-Then $X^{*}(\tilde{T})\times \mathbb{Z}$ can be written as
+Then $X^*\times\mathbb{Z}$ can be written as

-Where $\chi_0$ is the character corresponding to the $\mathbb{G}_m$ in the product Spin$(V_{\mathbb{Q}_p})\times \mathbb{G}_m$.
+Where $\chi_0$ corresponds to the projection to the $\mathbb{G}_m$ in the product Spin$(V_{\mathbb{Q}_p})\times\mathbb{G}_m$.
 This is because Spin$(V)$ is simply connected, so its coroot lattice coincide with its cocharacter lattice.
-Therefore its character lattice can be identified with the weight lattice of SO$(V_{\mathbb{Q}_p})$, which is generated by the coharacter lattice of SO$(V_{\mathbb{Q}_p})$ together with the fundamental weight defining the half spin representation.
+Therefore its character lattice can be identified with the weight lattice of SO$(V_{\mathbb{Q}_p})$, which is generated by the cocharacter lattice of SO$(V_{\mathbb{Q}_p})$ together with the fundamental weight defining the half spin representation.

-Next we try to identify the character lattice of GSpin as a sublattice of $X^{*}(\tilde{T})\times\mathbb{Z}$.
-According to Asgari\cite{As}, or Milne's recent book\cite{JM}, chapter 24, the left column of the first diagram fits into the following exact sequence:
+Next let's try to identify the character lattice of GSpin as a sublattice of $X^*(\tilde{T})\times\mathbb{Z}$.
+According to Asgari\cite{As}, or Milne's book\cite{JM}, chapter 24, the left column of the first diagram fits into the following exact sequence

 in which the second arrow is given by